koaning/bespoken/README.md

 )
 ```

+If you now run this Python file, a chat appears on command line.

+## Why?

 The goal is to host a bunch of tools that you can pass to the LLM, but the main idea here is that you can also make it easy to constrain the chat.
 The `FileTool`, for example, only allows the LLM to make edits to a single file declared upfront.
 This significantly reduces any injection risks and still covers a lot of use-cases.

 This project is in early days at the moment, but it feels exciting to work on!